 Patients looking to put their children to sleep during their dental treatment often choose to go to Children’s Dental FunZone.
-Within our multiple locations in Southern California, we specialize Sedation Dentistry or putting your child completely to sleep while having dental treatment done, a potential option.
+Within our multiple locations in Southern California, we specialize in Sedation Dentistry or putting your child completely to sleep while having dental treatment done.

 Why Do Sleep Dentistry On A Child?

 Young children or toddlers are often very frightened of the dentist.
 The sounds they hear from the dental drill and the feeling of pressure that they feel, can make them hysteric, even if they do not actually feel pain.

 Moreover, some children need to have a lot of dental work completed on multiple teeth.
 Thus, it is often best to put the child completely to sleep using general Anesthesia in order to finish all of the treatment in one, stress-free visit.